samplchallenges/SAMPL6/host_guest/README.md

 - The systems' net charge was neutralized with Na+ and Cl- ions.
 More ions were added to reach the ionic strength of 10mM for OA/TEMOA systems and 25mM for CB8.
 - The system was minimized with the L-BFGS optimization algorithm and equilibrated by running 1ns of Langevin dynamics (BAOAB splitting, 1fs time step) at 298.15K with a Monte Carlo barostat set at 1atm using `OpenMM 7.1.1`.
 PME was used for long-range electrostatic interactions with a cutoff of 10A.
 VdW interactions used the same 10A cutoff and a switching distance of 9A.
 - After the equilibration, the `System` was serialized into the OpenMM `xml` format.
 The `rst7` file was generated during the equilibration using the `RestartReporter` in the `parmed.openmm` module.
 The AMBER `prmtop` and `rst7` files were then converted to GROMACS `top`/`gro` and PDB formats by ParmEd and MDTraj `1.9.1` respectively.
+- The AMBER `prmtop` and `rst7' files were converted into DESMOND, LAMMPS, CHARMM, and GROMACS files by [InterMol](https://github.com/shirtsgroup/InterMol)